Unveiling the Power of Hosted PBX

 The Shortcomings of Traditional PBX

 While traditional Private Branch eXchange systems were groundbreaking in their time, they came with limitations that have become increasingly apparent in today’s digital age.
-These limitations included.
+These limitations include:

 With these limitations in mind, it became clear that businesses needed a more flexible, scalable, and cost-effective solution.
 This is where Hosted PBX comes into play.